ricardoom/dominotrono/content/about/cv.md

 ## New York Public Library, New York, NY

+**Expertise**

+- Code: HTML / CSS / Javascript / git
+- Design: Adobe CS / Sketch / InVision
+- UX: Wireframing / Prototyping / Responsive Design / Accessibility
+- Methods: Agile / Data Driven / User Tested

+2018 -2019
+**Freenlance**

 2015 – 2018

 **Product Design and Development**

-- Brought several projects from initial concept through prototyping to production.
-Including a new interface for Shared Collections, Staff Picks, New Arrivals and an improved experience for obtaining a library card.
-Additionally, I designed new UX and visual design patterns for the new Simply E, An open source E-Reader.
+- I brought several projects from initial concept through prototyping to production.
+Including new interfaces for Shared Collections, Staff Picks, New Arrivals and an improved experience for obtaining a library card.
+Additionally, I designed new UX and interface design patterns for Simply E, an open source E-Reader.

 **Design System Development**

-- Instrumental in the design and development of a functional Design Toolkit; providing an abstract and installable set of styled components for developers to rapidly build their applications.
+- I was a principal designer in the development of a living style guide and functional design system.
+Our “Design Toolkit” provides an installable set of components for developers to build their applications rapidly.

 **Interface Designer**

-- Had a lead roll in the design and implementation of a new conceptual and visual language for the Library’s main website.
-I collaborated closely with stakeholders, librarians, and front end developers on the deployment of new design patterns, modules, and templates.
+- I had a lead role in the design and implementation of a new conceptual and visual language for the Library’s main website.
+I collaborated closely with stakeholders, librarians, and front end developers on the deployment of improved UX and visual design patterns, modules, and templates.

-**Established Accessibility Standards**
+**Improved Accessibility Design and Development Patterns and Methods**

-- Worked with the entire digital team to enhance the overall accessibility and operability standards for structure, type, color and content across all the NYPL public and private interfaces.
+- I worked with the entire digital team to enhance the overall accessibility and operability standards for structure, type, color and content across all the NYPL public and private interfaces.

 **Improved Patron Experience**

-- Integrated with librarians, patron services, marketing, and development teams to increase access to the library’s numerous collections, improved overall engagement.
-Met and surpassed fundraising goals for FY 2017 utilizing modern and accessible design patterns.
+- Integrated with librarians, patron services, marketing, and development teams to increase access to the Library’s numerous collections, improved overall engagement.
+Met and surpassed fundraising goals utilizing modern and accessible design patterns.

 ### WNET/THIRTEEN, New York Public Television (PBS), New York, NY